-This policy takes into account the requirements of the Independent school standards.
+This policy takes into account the requirements of the Independent School Standards.

-3. Scope
+3. Context

-Pupils at Aurora Hedgeway School have a range of needs including; ASD, Asperger's and Social and Communication Difficulties, high anxiety and Sensory Processing Disorder.
+Pupils at Aurora Summerfields School have a range of needs including; Autism Spectrum Conditions, Social and Communication Difficulties, high anxiety and Sensory Processing Disorder.
 Pupil needs are in most cases a complex mix of the above and may also include Dyslexia, Dyspraxia, ADHD and Social, Emotional and Mental Health Difficulties.
 Most have a history of failed educational placements.
-The Young People are characterised by a lack of self-esteem and confidence, a reluctance to trust and a fear of challenge.
+The young people are characterised by a lack of self-esteem and confidence, a reluctance to trust and a fear of challenge.
 This means that teachers must be creative and tailor approaches to each young person to build resilience and confidence.